vikejs/vike/CONTRIBUTING.md

     Expected an Error, but "" was thrown
 ```

-Which means that the following test run is actually successfull.
+Which means that the following test run is actually successful.

 ```shell
 $ npm test